 Another good example is the nearby town of Moobal, which I’ve always pronounced as “Mobil” (pronounced a bit like the service station).
 Though I note as you drive through the town, they’ve taken on a “bovine theme” associated with pronouncing the “moo” in “moobal”, these days.

 Less obviously, I’ve always had a natural inclination to pronounce Ballina as “Ball-nuh” (dropping the middle syllable), and, like many others, to sometimes drop the first “l” in Alstonville, so it becomes almost like “Austinville”.

-Another interesting local variation is pronunciation of the names Monaghan and Callaghan.
-As a child, these names were always pronounced “Mona-gan” (not Mona-han) and “Calla-gan” (not Calla-han”).
+Another interesting local variation is the pronunciation of the names Monaghan and Callaghan.
+As a child, these names were always pronounced: “Mona-gan” (not Mona-han) and “Calla-gan” (not Calla-han”).
 Monaghan was a well-known local business name, by the way.